MicrosoftDocs/edge-developer/microsoft-edge/dev-videos/index.md

 [![Thumbnail image for the Detached Elements video](./index-images/detached-elements.png)](https://www.youtube.com/watch?v=v2iy17ptmBk)

-The **Detached Elements** tool in Microsoft Edge DevTools helps you investigate and resolve DOM memory leaks.
+The **Detached Elements** tool helps you investigate and resolve DOM memory leaks.

-Memory leaks occur when the JavaScript code of an application retains more and more objects in memory instead of releasing them for the browser to garbage collect.
-We built this tool with the Microsoft Teams developers, and it has already helped us find and fix memory leaks across many of our own websites and apps.
+Memory leaks occur when the JavaScript code of an application retains more and more objects in memory instead of releasing them for the browser to garbage-collect.
+We built the **Detached Elements** tool with the Microsoft Teams developers, and it has already helped us find and fix memory leaks across many of our own websites and apps.

-Covers:
-* todo

 See also:
 * [Debug DOM memory leaks with the Detached Elements tool](../devtools-guide-chromium/memory-problems/dom-leaks.md)